Melanoma Awareness, Skin Cancer, Preventative Tips, Skin Checks

 This type of melanoma can affect anyone, but is generally much more common in men over 50.
 The frightening thing about nodular melanoma is that because they grow fast, they can go deep very quickly (within a few months), which is why they are so dangerous and need early diagnosis and removal.

-Melanoma does not always fit the A.B.C.D.E. or E.F.G. rules described above.
-If you notice a mole or skin lesion that is...
+Just to make checking your skin even trickier, melanoma doesn’t always fit the ABCDE or EFG rules.
+If you notice a mole or skin lesion (abnormal spot) that is...